pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 If you have a multimeter, do a continuity test between the 5V and GND pads, as a short there could be particularly bad.

 #### Panel Connection
-The panels sold at Maker Faire have a screw terminal power connection.
+The panels sold with the SmartMatrix Bundles have a screw terminal power connection.
 Strip the wires on the ends without a connector, the wire is 14 gauge.

  > ![Panel Power Connection 1](photos/SdAssembly/28-IMG_6214.jpg)